 - If you are bringing extra insulin which requires refrigeration, you can check with the airlines whether they can provide in-flight refrigeration for medications.
-If they don’t, gel packs (store gel packs in the fridge before use) inside a small cooler can be an excellent alternative.
+If they don’t, there are medication travel coolers that can be purchased.
+Gel packs (store gel packs in the fridge before use) inside a small cooler can be an excellent alternative.
 For longer flights you can ask the airline crew to refresh the temperature of the gel packs.
 Directly storing your medications against ice may lower the temperature too much and can cause them to freeze.
 Gel packs are allowed in your carry on as long as your medication states that it needs to be refrigerated.

 - If you are travelling by car, do not store medications in the trunk or the glove compartment.
 Keep them inside the car with you.
 Do not leave them in the car for extended periods.
-For longer periods of travel where refrigeration is required, use gel packs inside a cooler or invest in a 12-volt fridge that can be plugged into the car.
+For longer periods of travel where refrigeration is required, use a travel medication cooler or gel packs inside a cooler, or alternatively you can invest in a 12-volt fridge that can be plugged into the car.

 - If you require insulin injections while staying outdoors for an extended period of time and the temperature is near or above 300C, you need to keep your insulin and testing strips cool.
-Many have found “insulin wallets” to be convenient and discreet and these are widely available on the internet.
+Insulin coolers are a great solution and these are available on the internet.